Mountain biking & cycling Simple singletrack soul food

 Future trails - watch this space!

 The Northern Territory is investing a considerable amount of funding towards improving existing trail networks and developing some awesome new trails in Central Australia and the Top End.
 Litchfield National Park will host new mountain bike trails which will link to previously inaccessible swimming holes.
-Further south, in Nitmiluk National Park, new shared-use trails are under construction with a partial opening scheduled for 12 July 2020.
-The rest of the network is likely to be completed by November 2020.
 In Central Australia preliminary work is underway for the epic 200km 'Red Centre Adventure Ride' - a new, multi-day adventure cycling experience that traverses through the Tjoiritja / West MacDonnell National Park from Alice Springs to Glen Helen and Redbank Gorge.

 It's an exciting time for biking in the Territory!